KPlanisphere/KPlanisphere/README.md

 ## 🥭 About Me

 I'm Jesús Huerta Aguilar, a dedicated student with a profound enthusiasm for technology and creativity.
-Currently, I'm advancing through my seventh semester at the Facultad de Ciencias de la Computación (FCC) at the Benemérita Universidad Autonoma de Puebla.
+Currently, I'm advancing through my eighth semester at the Facultad de Ciencias de la Computación (FCC) at the Benemérita Universidad Autonoma de Puebla.

 ## 🧠 Interests